yunqing-me/AttackVLM/README.md

 --tgt_text_path ./_output_text/your_tgt_captions.txt \
 ```

-Alternatively, you can use [`wandb`](https://wandb.ai/site) to dynamically monitor the moving average of the CLIP score.
+Alternatively, you can use [`wandb`](https://wandb.ai/site) to dynamically monitor the moving average of the CLIP score, this is because the query-based attack might be slow when processing abundant perturbed samples at the same time.

 # Bibtex
 If you find this project useful in your research, please consider citing our paper: